Defining the Evaluation Scope and Risk Tier

 Selecting an appropriate AI vendor requires thorough evaluation, and it's essential to incorporate comprehensive contractual protections and go/no-go criteria into agreements prior to deployment.

-Moreover, organizations should require the implementation of monitoring protocols that mandate immediate disclosure of any changes in output or latency that could affect operational compliance.
+Moreover, organisations should require the implementation of monitoring protocols that mandate immediate disclosure of any changes in output or latency that could affect operational compliance.

 Conclusion

-By following a structured approach to evaluating AI vendors, you’ll cut through marketing hype and truly understand what each solution can deliver.
+By following a structured approach to evaluating AI vendors, you'll cut through marketing hype and truly understand what each solution can deliver.
 Demand real evidence, run meaningful benchmarks, and insist on clear, protective contracts.
 Don't forget to test for safety, security, and compliance every step of the way.
-This process ensures you pick the right partner, minimize risks, and set your organization up for sustainable, trustworthy AI—now and in the future.
+This process ensures you pick the right partner, minimise risks, and set your organisation up for sustainable, trustworthy AI — now and in the future.